nextcloud/documentation/developer_manual/app/container.rst

       ]];

-.. note:: A namespace tag is required because you can not deduct the namespace from the app id
+.. note:: A namespace tag is required because you can not deduce the namespace from the app id

 Which classes should be added
 =============================